Tax Filing Guide For Self-Employed or Freelancers

 Filing your Income Tax Return (ITR)

 Filing for a tax return for the year is a straightforward process.
-If the documents and bookkeeping has been consistently complied, filing should be as easy as these three steps:
+If the documents and bookkeeping have consistently complied, filing should be as easy as these three steps:

 - Download and accomplish the ITR form from BIR’s website.